hashie/hashie/README.md

 - Integer
 - Numeric

-Hashie does not have built-in support for coercion boolean values, since Ruby does not have a built-in boolean type or standard method for to a boolean.
+Hashie does not have built-in support for coercing boolean values, since Ruby does not have a built-in boolean type or standard method for coercing to a boolean.
 You can coerce to booleans using a custom proc.

 ### Coercion Proc